 If ever there was a city that commanded a presence, it would be Ashgabat.
 We may have thought Dashoguz was strange but Ashgabat takes the cake.
 I have never in my life seen a city with less life.
 The comparisons that people give it to Pyongyang are warranted.

 All around you are opulent, massive, grandeur buildings constructed in white marble.
-Beautiful fountains full of clear running water.
+Beautiful fountains are full of clear running water.
 Bright green cedar trees lining every boulevard and park walkway.
 But, no people.

 Our time in Ashgabat was spent sightseeing, literally driving around to the monuments, getting out, learning about them, taking some photos and then getting back in to move on.
-During this time we saw only military guards, whom are on guard outside every major monument and cleaning women.
+During this time we saw only military guards, who are on guard outside every major monument and cleaning women.

 Shaking the bizarre is difficult, but I have to say that it does heighten the curiosity and I found myself at full attention during our entire visit.